 Congratulations on your decision to start fostering!
 Once you’re approved as a foster home for a shelter or rescue group, you will likely sign a Foster Care Agreement, receive foster care instructions, and pick up your foster pet, along with any supplies.
 If you have signed one, be sure to ask for a copy of your agreement.
 If you’re fostering through a shelter, a date may be set for returning the animal(s) to the shelter or the length of the foster arrangement may otherwise be determined.
 The adoption organization will often times supply the following items:

 - Pet’s information or medical history sheet

 - Medical directions, syringes and medicines as needed

 - ID tags and rabies tags (if applicable)

-Always introduce children slowly to the new animal to determine the compatibility and the attitude of the foster pet toward youngsters.
+Always introduce children slowly to the new pet to determine the compatibility and the attitude of the foster pet towards children.
 Even after the initial introduction, ALWAYS have an adult supervisor around when your child is with the foster pet.

 Foster Kittens and Puppies

 Be certain your pets are up to date on their vaccinations.

-Direct interaction between older foster babies and your healthy, vaccinated pets is totally at your own risk and many rescues or shelters require that you keep them separated.
+Direct interaction between older foster pets and your healthy, vaccinated pets is totally at your own risk and many rescues or shelters require that you keep them separated.
 There is always a chance that puppies or kittens could transmit illness to your pets or that your pets could get puppies or kittens sick.
-The same is true with a mama critter and your pets.
+The same is true with the mother of the litter and your pets.
 We recommend keeping your foster pets separate from your own pets for 7 – 10 days.